dashbird/site/content/blog/python-aws-lambda-error-handling.md

 **Asynchronous invocations:** (AWS SNS, AWS SES, AWS CloudWatch, etc)

-These events are queued before they are invoked and if the execution fails, **they are retried twice** with delays between each invocation.
-You can optionally specify a <a href='https://docs.aws.amazon.com/lambda/latest/dg/dlq.html' target='_blank'>Dead Letter Queue</a> for you function and have the failed event sent to AWS SQS or SNS.
-If you do not specify a DLQ, the event is discarded after two retries.
+These events are queued before they are invoked and if the execution fails, **they are retried twice** with delays between invocations.
+Optionally, you can specify a <a href='https://docs.aws.amazon.com/lambda/latest/dg/dlq.html' target='_blank'>Dead Letter Queue</a> for you function and have the failed events go to AWS SQS or SNS.
+However, if you do not specify a DLQ, the event is discarded after two retries.

 ##### **Stream-based event sources** (Amazon Kinesis Data Streams and DynamoDB streams):
-In this case, AWS Lambda polls your stream and invokes a Lambda function.
+In this case, Lambda polls your stream and invokes a Lambda function.
 If the invocation fails, Lambda will try to process the batch again until the data expires.
 To ensure that stream events are processed in order, the exception is blocking and the function will not read any new records until the failed batch is either successfully processed or expired.

 ### Idempotent functions
 Depending on the flow of your system, retries can be harmful.
-For instance, lets imagine a function that is responsible adding user row to the database and sending a welcome email.
+For instance, lets imagine a function that is responsible for adding user row to the database and sending a welcome email.
 If the function fails after creating the user, and gets retried, you will have a duplicate row in the database.

 A good way to overcome this is to design your functions to be <a href='http://www.restapitutorial.com/lessons/idempotency.html' target='_blank'>idempotent</a>.